heig-vd-dai-course/heig-vd-dai-course/13-java-tcp-programming/COURSE_MATERIAL.md

 application must split the data into segments.
 Each segment is identified by a sequence number.

-Segments are sent from one application to another using sockets.
-A socket is identified by an IP address and a port number.

 TCP segments are encapsulated in IP packets, called payloads.

 Thanks to the sequence numbers, TCP is able to reassemble the segments in the